Kel Mitchell: Personal life

 Mitchell was married to Tyisha Hampton from 1999 until their divorce in 2005.
 They have two children together, a son and a daughter.
-Tyisha Mitchell helped out his career by creating Kel Videos Live (KVL), and Ganked, which she wrote and produced for Kel.
+Tyisha Mitchell helped create Kel Videos Live (KVL), and Ganked, which she wrote and produced.
+Although Mitchell's character Kel is renowned for his love for orange soda, Mitchell cited in an interview with 'People' magazine that he has never had carbonated drinks.

 Mitchell married rapper Asia Lee on February 25, 2012.
 They have two children together, a daughter born in July 2017 and a son born in October 2020.

 Mitchell and Lee received an award from the Carson Black Chamber in 2016 for their show The Back House Party.
 He is the spokesperson for Black College Expo.

 He is a convert to Christianity.
 In December 2019, he became a youth pastor at Spirit Food Christian Center in Winnetka, Los Angeles.